aws/aws-cdk-rfcs/text/0436-gamelift-l2.md

 ###### Metrics

-GameLift FlexMatch sends metrics to CloudWatch so that you can collect and analyze the activity of your matchmaking solution, including match acceptance workflow, ticket consumtion, and the state of your matchmaking rules evaluation.
+GameLift FlexMatch sends metrics to CloudWatch so that you can collect and analyze the activity of your matchmaking solution, including match acceptance workflow, ticket consumtion.

 You can then use CloudWatch alarms to alert you, for example, when matches has been rejected (potential matches that were rejected by at least one player since the last report) exceed a certain thresold which could means that you may have an issue in your matchmaking rules.